3kh0/ext-remover/README.md

 The script will modify the image in place, and it can now be flashed with a standard recovery tool onto a USB of your choice.

 Enable developer mode and get to the dev mode block screen similarly to how you would with SH1MMER, then plug in the USB.
-The recovery screen will show up, and at this point you need to start spamming the E key on your keyboard.
-It will begin a 5 minute wait sequence, and near the end of the 5 minutes start spamming E again.
-You will only have to wait 5 minutes once, subsequent boots will have the 5 minute wait omitted
+The recovery screen will show up, and at this point, you need to start spamming the E key on your keyboard.
+It will begin a 5-minute wait sequence, and near the end of the 5 minutes start spamming E again.
+You will only have to wait 5 minutes once, subsequent boots will have the 5-minute wait omitted

 The boot splash will show, and you will enter a special menu.
 Use arrow keys to navigate the cursor down to "activate halcyon environment" and press enter.
 Then navigate down to "Install halcyon semi-tethered" and wait for it to finish.
 Once it's finished, go back to "activate halcyon environment" and press "Boot halcyon semi-tethered". and you will be booted into a downgraded and unenrolled ChromeOS environment.